November 29, Reading 3 – John 21

 SJA Notes

 * Dear God, thank You for this day, and for Your word to us.
-Please write it on our hearts through You the Spirit at work in us.
+Please write it on our hearts as You work in us.

 “Pilate answered, ‘What I have written I have written.'”